Irland

 Mr Martin said the smoking ban would have a massive positive effect on

-people�s health. �We are top of the European league table in terms of heart
+people�s health. �We are top of the European league table in terms of

-disease,� he said. �I want to get off that position, it�s one league table
+disease,� he said. �I want to get off that position, it�s one league

-we don�t want to be topping and one of the most effective ways to do that is
+we don�t want to be topping and one of the most effective ways to do

 to challenge the tobacco issue. �It�s a no-brainer, it�s a clear public